mcrl/DeepLearningTrainingScripts/pytorch/RNN/deepspeech2/README.md

 For both visualisation tools, you can add your own name to the run by changing the `--id` parameter when training.

 ## Multi-GPU Training

-We support multi-GPU training via the distributed parallel wrapper (see [here](https://github.com/NVIDIA/sentiment-discovery/blob/master/analysis/scale.md) and [here](https://github.com/SeanNaren/deepspeech.pytorch/issues/211) to see why we don't use DataParallel).

 To use multi-GPU
 For example to use 4 nodes and 4 GPUs per node,